custom-components/pyscript/docs/reference.rst

            # any settings for my_app1 go here
         my_app2:
            # any settings for my_app2 go here

+Note that if you used the UI flow to configure pyscript, the ``allow_all_imports`` and `hass_is_global`` configuration settings will be ignored in the yaml file.
+In that case you should omit them from the yaml, and just use yaml for pycript app configuration.

 As explained below, the use of ``apps`` with entries for each application by name below, is used to determine which application scripts are autoloaded.
 That's the only configuration